How to install a precast concrete pier foundation for a shed

 We first must lay out our project, as we have already done.
 Then we remove the sod and 3 to 4 inches of soil from the site.
 This will help us to install the drainage later.

 Use your batter boards and string line and put masking tape or mark every 4-6 feet to help lay out where your piers will go.
-It’s essential to get it right, as no one wants to move the piers and footings once they are done.
-So take your time measuring everything correctly.
+Getting it right is essential, as no one wants to move the piers and footings once they are done.
+So, take your time measuring everything correctly.

 Run string lines across the taped points.
 Square the lines by applying the 3:4:5 triangle rule.
-If you don’t know, every triangle with 3:4:5 sides is a right triangle.
+Every triangle with 3:4:5 sides is a right triangle.
 This way, you can make your shed any rectangle shape.

 With a plumb bob and powdered chalk, mark the locations of piers on the ground where the lines intersect.